This blog accompanies the Quality Assurance Expert Webinar which can be viewed here. It was written by Clyde Waal, Expert Services Consultant.

 The Mendix Business Modeler provides all the tools you need to make sure that your application models are self-documenting.
 Selecting caption texts on your activities carefully, and making use of annotations where needed, can go a long way towards making sure that your models can be easily understood.
 This will not only help your initial quality assurance efforts, but will also make sure that any needed rework will be easier to execute in the future.

-By adopting the above principles where appropriate, you can embed quality assurance into your Mendix projects, while maintaining the benefits Mendix offers in terms of speed and agility.
+By adopting the above quality assurance best practices where appropriate, you can embed quality assurance into your Mendix projects, while maintaining the benefits Mendix offers in terms of speed and agility.

 3 ways Mendix makes your testing life easier

 Because Mendix application functionality is defined at a higher abstraction level compared to most other software development platforms and languages, the platform reduces the likelihood of defects and the required testing effort by performing many automated checks.
 This becomes apparent when you keep in mind the following three ways in which Mendix makes your testing life easier:

 The Business Modeler continuously monitors whether the Microflow activities and page elements you define are consistent with the domain model.
 The Modeler will throw an error and prevent deployment of an application that does not pass the consistency checks.